didii/ts-challenges/README.md

 ### For TS-supporting IDE users

 Just start coding, no additional configuration or installs required.
-It will automatically show you any compiler errors and provide intellisense.
+It will automatically show you any compiler errors and provide auto-complete.
 For VSCode: press F5 while in a `.ts`-file to execute it and have it stop at breakpoints.

 ### For non-IDE users